OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class01-ProjectsAndProjectGroups.md

 Welcome to module 3, class 1 of this Octopus Deploy Fundamentals training course.

-In this module we'll explain how to deploy the package we published in module 2, to the infrastructure we configured in module 1.
+In this module we'll explain how to deploy the Package we uploaded in module 2, to the Infrastructure we configured in module 1.

 In class 1, we'll introduce the concepts of Projects and Project Groups.